kaoutarell/Concordia_Campus_Guide/README.md

 maestro studio
 ```

-## Run Tests
+### Run Tests

-To run new tests, make sure that all test suite folders are included in .maestro/config.yaml and also include in command below.
+To run new tests, make sure that all test suite folders are included in .maestro/config.yaml and are also included in the command below.

 ```bash
 cd ccg_frontend/ccg_mobile/maestro